JBlitzar/chrg/README.md

 # chrg

-## Note to the reviewer

-I'll delete this section after review.
-Anyways, my previous rejection was for not having links in BOM, and not writing why I made this project.

-My readme has a section on why I made this project, and I have added links to my README BOM, so I'm resubmitting!

----

 ![](blend/render1.png)

 chrg is a usbc charging hub.
 You can use it to charge your devices!
 It uses a CH224K PD sink as input, and then 4xIP6518 PD source controllers as output.